 A formal diversity policy sets targets for gender and race diversity at the Board level.
-These targets have been met and the Board comprises 60% black directors and 33% female directors.
+The Board comprises 50% black directors and 25% female directors.
+Female directors representation is below the 33% target.
+On rotation of Non-executive directors, this will be taken into account.